Adam Knight: Career

-In 2018 Knight curated Beyond the Veil at the same gallery, an exhibition of metaphysical dot paintings created by aboriginal women from May to July 2018.
-Some artists in the show such as Emily Kame Kngwarreye were over 70 when their work was created.
-In the wake of Damien Hirst being accused of Plagiarising Aboriginal artists in his show "The Veil Paintings", which showed at the Gagosian in Beverly Hills, Los Angeles earlier that year, the show gained a lot of publicity and was a critical success.
+In 2018 Knight curated "Beyond the Veil" at the same gallery, an exhibition of metaphysical dot paintings created by Aboriginal women, from May to July 2018.
+Some artists in the show, such as Emily Kame Kngwarreye, were over 70 when their work was created.

+In the wake of Damien Hirst being accused of plagiarising Aboriginal artists in his show "The Veil Paintings", which showed at the Gagosian in Beverly Hills earlier that year, the show gained a lot of publicity and was a critical success.

 Formerly the vice president of the Aboriginal Art Association of Australia (AAAA) Knight took over as president of the organisation in 2018.

-In 2018 the Mitchelton Gallery of Aboriginal Art was opened in Nagambie, Victoria.
+In 2018 the Mitchelton Gallery of Aboriginal Art was opened in Nagambie.
 Knight created the gallery in partnership with Gerry Ryan, OAM.
 Following the closure of the Aranda Aboriginal Art gallery in 2011, a result of bargain basement auctions selling indigenous art at knock-down prices Knight was selling work from his home in Tallarook and preparing to set up a small scale gallery there, when Ryan paid him and his collection a visit.
 Overwhelmed by the work on display he proposed they collaborate on a gallery at the Mitchelton winery complex outside Nagambie in Victoria which was purchased by Ryan in 2011.
 They began planning a new building but decided to use the cellars under the winery, where the scale (the size of three soccer pitches) and climatic conditions created a perfect exhibition space.